freeradical13/freeradical13.github.io/index.md

 The [lowest recorded surface temperature][temperature comparison] on Earth is <code>184K / -89.2°C / -128.6°F</code>, the highest <code>331K / 58°C / 136.4°F</code>, and the average <code>288K / 15°C / 59°F</code>.

+All matter above absolute zero temperature continuously emits some of its kinetic energy as [photons][] of electromagnetic radiation called [thermal radiation][] or heat.
+The temperature determines the [emission spectrum][] of wavelengths of the electromagnetic radiation.
+Most matter may also absorb some of the incoming electromagnetic radiation.

 If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (and [thermal convection][] in the case of fluids and gases) until they (or at least their touching surfaces) reach [thermal equilibrium][].

-All matter continuously emits some of its energy as heat through [thermal radiation][].

 # Atoms